GENI-NSF/geni-tools/README-omni.txt

  `deletesliver`.
 It relies on the clearinghouse's advisory list of aggregates where you have used Omni to reserve resources - reservations made using other tools may not be reflected.
- - `--ignoreConfigUsers: By default, `createsliver` and `provision` tell the aggregate to create accounts including for users listed in the users section of your `omni_config`, and install the listed SSH keys.
-With this option, Omni will not use those keys.
-See also `--noSliceMembers`.

 AM API v3 Options:
  - `--best-effort`: In AM API v3 operations are on multiple